Nasty P: Associated acts

 Formed in September 2012, DarkSoul is an experimental soul/hip hop group with an electronic infusion featuring Nasty P and singer Naledi Herman.
 Having released their self-titled EP in March 2013, they have been a regular feature of the UK's festival circuit.
 DarkSoul were handpicked by jazz singer/songwriter Jamie Cullum to support him on the 2013 Edinburgh leg of his tour.

 Business ventures

 Soul Biscuits 2002–2007

 Soul Biscuits is a creation of Nasty P and was a hip hop and funk night that ran once a month from 2002 to 2007 at Cabaret Voltaire.
 Soul Biscuits hosted breakdance events and MC battles and was a showcase for local talent such as Scottish electronic music producer Hudson Mohawke (then DJ Itchy).
 The club night was host to some of Britain's creative hip hop figures like Roots Manuva, Skinnyman MC Profisee and Killa Keller to name a few, some of which Nasty P later went on to work with.

-I Love Hip Hop 2011–present
+I Love Hip Hop 2011–2017

 I Love Hip Hop has been running every Tuesday since 2011 in Edinburgh's well known Bongo Club.
 The club is run by Nasty P alongside his business partner.
 I Love Hip Hop brings live hip hop performances and guest appearances.